beefyfinance/beefy-dot-com/src/content/blog/three-ways-to-earn-with-beefy-vvs-finance-and-cronos.md

 date: 2021-12-06T11:00:00.000Z
 header_image: "/src/images/blog/vvs.png"
 short_description: >-
-  Get on board with Beefy Finance's most recently supported chain Cronos and Launchpool partner VVS
+  Get on board with Beefy's most recently supported chain Cronos and Launchpool partner VVS
 sub_header: >-
-  Beefy Finance gives you three opportunites to earn with your $BIFI, $VVS, and
+  Beefy gives you three opportunites to earn with your $BIFI, $VVS, and
   $CRO
 title: 'Three ways to earn with Beefy, VVS Finance, and Cronos'
 ---